jinzhenfan/jekyll-now/_posts/2016-9-20-Web crawling from Twitter and emotional analysis.md

 ### Pitfalls:

 Please note that Movie_review corpus gives most false prediction on texts including movements, jointed words and abbreviations.
 Like go, walk, yield, NotExaggerating, Lol.
-And
-Tweeter_sample corpus gives more false prediction on texts including dirty words, like f**k, shit.
+And Tweeter_samples corpus gives more false prediction on texts including dirty words, like f**k, shit, which can actually be positive sometime.